Ibrahim Khalil Khan: Invasion of Agha Mohammad Khan

 In 1795 the ruler of Iran, Agha Mohammad Khan Qajar, attacked the region to bring it again within influence of the Iranian empire.
 The khans of Ganja, Nakhjavan, and Erivan submitted, but Ibrahim Khan did not.
 He was defeated in battle and retreated to the fortress of Shusha.
 After a 31 day long siege from July 8 to August 9, Agha Mohammad Khan Qajar failed to take the fortress and left the region.
 In a verbal truce, Ibrahim Khan acknowledged Qajar supremacy and was permitted to continue to rule as Khan of Karabakh.
 In 1796, following Agha Mohammad Khan's return to mainland Persia, Catherine the Great ordered her army to conquer the Caucasus.
 Ibrahim began negotiating with the Russian commanders and agreed to cooperate with them in exchange for maintaining his rule in Karabakh.
 Soon after Catherine the Great died, her successor, Paul, abandoned her plans for the region and recalled the Russian troops.
 Using opportunity, Ibrahim and Heraclius teamed up again, this time to invade Ganja Khanate, since its ruler Javad Khan joined Qajar Army in their raid of Tbilisi.
 During siege of Ganja, Melik Mezhlum was killed by Apres Agha, father of anti-Catholicos Israel.

 In 1797, Aga Mohammad Khan, angered by the betrayal of Ibrahim Khalil Khan and other khans in the Caucasus, attacked and captured Shusha.
 Agha Mohammad Khan was assassinated in Shusha three days after its capture.
-Molla Panah Vagif, khan's vizier was captured by Muhammad bey, son of Mehrali bey and claimant to throne after few days.
+Molla Panah Vagif, khan's vizier was captured by Muhammad bey, son of Mehr Ali Beg Javanshir and claimant to throne after few days.
 Ibrahim, who had fled to his in-laws in Avar Khanate, then returned to Shusha and gave Aga Mohammad Khan an honourable burial.
 In order to retain his position and ensure peaceful relations with the shah, he gave one of his daughters to Agha Mohammad Khan's successor to the throne, Fat′h Ali Shah Qajar.